johnhanlon86/ergo-setup/README.md

 Docker based Ergo setup.
-This is a fork of [Ergo Setup](https://github.com/abchrisxyz/ergo-setup) but this repo runs less components and runs on a single docker compose network (the node component runs on the same netowrk as the explorer components).
+This is a fork of [Ergo Setup](https://github.com/abchrisxyz/ergo-setup) but this repo runs less components and runs on a single docker compose network (the node component runs on the same network as the explorer components).

 Install [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/), then follow the instructions below for the components you'd like to run.

 > Containers are configured to expose certain ports for convenient access within a home lab context.
 Modify the `ports` values in the `docker-compose.yml` files if needed.

 ```
+# Make sure that you are in the node directory
+cd node

 # Volume and network expected by node compose file.
 docker volume create --name=ergo_redis
 docker network create ergo-node